paretoman/votekit/tutorial/architecture.md

     * Viz\* draws the voters because there is more context to draw them as a group than individually.
         * VizOneVoronoi - for votes cast like plurality.
         * VizOneGrid - for votes cast like score.
-        * VizGeo - for votes cast in districts.
+        * VizDistricts - for votes cast in districts.
         * All implement an abstract class of Viz, where there is an update and a render function.
     * Viz\* calls specialized drawing functions for each viz type:
-        * GeoMaps draws the voters in tracts and districts.
+        * DistrictMaps draws the voters in tracts and districts.
         * Voronoi1D/2D draws voronoi diagrams.
         * Grid1D/2D draws grids of votes.
         * VoterRender1D/2D has methods to draw the voters outside of any other context.